Ashuwat/orderbooksim/README.md

 Each trader is noisy and trades on a gaussian distribution, where the mean is the strike price, and the deviation is trader dependent (some maybe risky, some maybe safe).

 Traders have various investment profiles as well.

+(marketData.csv, and ohlcv.csv are results that are obtained from an example simulation)